rust-gamedev/rust-gamedev.github.io/content/news/035/index.md

 [Quoridor-rs] by [@baehyunsol] is a [Quoridor] game implemented in [Macroquad].

-Although the game implements most of the basic quoridor features, it doesn't support AI-player and online-plays.
+Although the game implements most of the basic quoridor features, it doesn't support AI players or online play.

 [Quoridor-rs]: https://github.com/baehyunsol/Quoridor-rs
 [Quoridor]: https://en.wikipedia.org/wiki/Quoridor